 Refuse & Recycling

 Disposal of grass clippings and yard waste can be accomplished by bagging the waste and placing it on the curb for your weekly garbage collection.
-Valley Waste Service, Inc. will collect bagged grass clippings and yard waste.
-Additionally, the Borough Street Department will collect tree limbs/wood, cut and bundled into three foot sections, and placed along the curb on Monday of every week.
-To schedule the Street Department collection of tree limbs, please call (724) 843-0502.
+Aiken Refuse will collect bagged grass clippings and yard waste.
+Additionally, the Public Works Department will collect tree limbs/wood, cut and bundled into three foot sections, and placed along the curb on Monday of every week.
+To schedule a Public Works Department collection of tree limbs, please call (724) 843-0502.
 The disposal of grass clippings and lawn waste on the street is prohibited by today’s environmental regulations.
 Current laws could impose fines for repeat offenders.

 Borough ordinances prohibit open fires or fires within a receptacle for the destruction of refuse or in the conduct of any salvage operation.

-Recyclables are collected every two weeks on the same day as regular garbage collection and follows one of two schedules listed on the Recycling Collection Map.
-Recyclables include paper and cardboard, metals, glass, and plastics.
-Recycling is mandatory in the Borough of New Brighton as of July 29, 1991.
+Recyclables are collected every two weeks on the same day as regular garbage.
+Recyclables include paper and cardboard, metals, and plastics.
 All recyclables should be contained in a recycling container.
-No recycling material should be bagged.
+The following materials are accepted for recycling:

 Metals - Includes aluminum cans, aluminum foil and bake ware, and steel cans and tin cans (soup cans, vegetable cans, coffee cans, etc.).
 Items such as clothes hangers, scrap metal, screws, nails, toys, lawn furniture, paint cans, and aluminum siding are not acceptable.

 Rinse all recyclable containers thoroughly of food contaminates to eliminate odors.